-- Glenohumeral disorders: see separate article Adhesive Capsulitis of the Shoulder.
+- Glenohumeral disorders: see the separate article Adhesive Capsulitis of the Shoulder.

 - Glucocorticoid injection appears to be more effective in the short term than physiotherapy and exercises.

-- Acromioclavicular disease (see separate Acromioclavicular Joint Problems article):
+- Acromioclavicular disease (see the separate Acromioclavicular Joint Problems article):

 - Acromioclavicular injury usually responds to rest and simple analgesia, unless there is significant disruption of the joint, in which case orthopaedic referral is necessary.